Big voting bill faces defeat as 2 Dems won’t stop filibuster

-WASHINGTON (AP) — Voting legislation that’s a top priority for Democrats and civil rights leaders seemed headed for defeat as the Senate opened debate Tuesday, a devastating setback enabled by President Joe Biden’s own party as two holdout senators refuse to support rule changes to overcome a Republican filibuster.
+WASHINGTON (AP) — Voting legislation that Democrats and civil rights leaders say is vital for protecting democracy appeared headed for defeat as the Senate churned into debate, a devastating setback enabled by President Joe Biden’s own party as two holdout senators refuse to support rule changes to overcome a Republican filibuster.

 Senate Majority Leader Chuck Schumer acknowledged the current bill’s likely defeat this week.
 But he said the fight is not over as he heeds advocates’ call to force all senators to go on record with their positions.